 As mentioned above, gluten is a protein mix found in grains like wheat, barley, and rye.
 Following a Gluten-Free diet means you have to remove it from your diet.
 Others follow a gluten-free diet due to experiencing symptoms such as fatigue, joint pain, gastrointestinal issues, or bloating.

 However, there are many other health concerns related to consuming gluten, including increased risk of heart disease, diabetes, or cancer.

 Foods produced using wheat have the highest amount of gluten.
 Gluten adds a stretchy quality to baked foods, and it gives bread the chewy texture we are familiar with.

 Gluten mix is also used as a thickener for foods as well as to improve flavour and texture.
 While these may seem like valid reasons to have gluten in our food, it causes adverse reactions and health problems in some people.

 Gluten is a protein that contains peptides.
 These peptides are resistant to the acids found in our stomach, making them difficult to digest for some people.
 This can cause mild indigestion but can become worse, leading to serious health problems.

 Gluten-free flour alternatives

 Gluten-free flour options have been easing the process of switching over to a gluten-free diet for countless people who have had to give up their regular diet for a gluten-free one.
-Numerous recipes have been designed around various types of gluten-free flour.
+This is why many recipes have been now converted to gluten free versions.